 Timothy Haggerty represents plaintiffs and defendants in complex litigation and investigations, including actions arising under the securities laws, actions involving allegations of common law and securities fraud, commercial business disputes, and internal investigations.
 He also provides litigation and pre-litigation advice to individuals in the financial services industries.
+Mr. Haggerty handles a variety of matters involving institutions of higher education, including advising on governance, conducting internal investigations, and responding to local, state, and federal inquiries.
+He also represents individuals in connection with white collar matters.

 - Representation of a major financial services company in a five-month jury trial successfully defending against claims of racketeering, misappropriation of trade secrets, and unfair competition totalling $1 billion.